2001 Toyota Tacoma S-Runner V6 Press Photo

 Enter the Tacoma Apocrypha

-Twelve trucks Toyota's lawyers made us pretend never existed.
+Seventeen trucks Toyota's lawyers made us pretend never existed.
 Turbodiesel homologation specials, amphibious FEMA prototypes, and one magnetic-levitation TRD concept.

 Index of Trucks Formally Regretted